dbissell6/DFIR/Blue_Book/Blue_Book.md

 We want to understand what the malware does.
 Does it encyrpt our files?
 Does it send a reverse shell?
 If so, how?

 General rules
     * Dont get stuck in the weeds, you will never understand every detail of complex malware.
-Always start with the big picture, zoom in as needed, dont fall down a rabbit whole.
+Always start with the big picture, zoom in as needed, dont fall down a rabbit hole.